dataround/dataround-link/README.md

 ## Support

-For support, please contact yuehan124@gmail.com or open an issue in the GitHub repository.

-wechat support
+If you have any questions or suggestions, we encourage you to:

+1. **GitHub Discussions** - Share your thoughts and get help from the community in our [GitHub Discussions](https://github.com/dataround/dataround-link/discussions)
+2. **Direct Contact** - Scan the QR code below to join our WeChat support group (please mention "dataround" when joining)

 ![wechat qr code](docs/imgs/author_wechat.png)

-Scan the QR code above to add us on WeChat for direct support and communication.

 ## Acknowledgments